Open Orthodoxy: Response to Orthodox criticism

 According to Marc Shapiro, Avrohom Gordimer "has assumed the mantle of defender of the faith" and "sees his goal as exposing the non-Orthodox nature of Open Orthodoxy".
 Shapiro stated that to "deny them the simple courtesy of mentioning their names … is in my opinion simply disgraceful".
 Gordimer responded in an article in Cross Currents.
 Ysoscher Katz, Chair, Department of Talmud, Yeshivat Chovevei Torah Rabbinical School, has also threatened legal action against Cross Currents despite claims on Facebook that he was open to these debates, if they "continue to publish Avrohom Gordimer’s libelous and unfounded accusations against me."

 In contrast to the negative stance of the Orthodox rabbinic community, Steven Bayme, National Director of Jewish Communal Affairs at the American Jewish Committee, sees Open Orthodoxy as the most authentic form of Modern Orthodoxy.
 In reference to the installation of Asher Lopatin as incoming president of Yeshivat Chovevei Torah Rabbinical School, Bayme said: "The event demonstrated the power of an Orthodoxy that is truly modern, in the sense of synthesizing modern scholarship and culture with Judaic tradition and learning, and an 'Open Orthodoxy', open to all Jews and open to hearing other viewpoints."

 Two years later Lopatin resigned from the Rabbinical Council of America.

 YCT, itself, the brainchild of Weiss, however, ultimately reacted to the severe Orthodox disapproval by attempting, at least in name, to distance itself from the term "Open Orthodoxy".
 The school has removed all references to Open Orthodoxy on its website, replacing "open" with "modern".
 In an interview with the Jewish Week in August 2017, Asher Lopatin, the school's president said: “When they say, ‘Open Orthodox,’ I say, ‘We are Modern Orthodox.
 We are a full part of Modern Orthodoxy.’”
 Modern and mainstream orthodox leaders dispute that affiliation.

 The Hebrew Institute of Riverdale, where Weiss served as rabbi ("Senior Rabbi") until his retirement in 2015, and where he continues as "Rabbi in Residence", continues to define itself as "an open Orthodox synagogue."

 International Rabbinic Fellowship

 Together with Marc D. Angel, Weiss established the International Rabbinic Fellowship (IRF), which is open to graduates of Yeshivat Chovevei Torah.
-Founded in 2007, its current president is Rabbi Nathaniel Helfgot.
+Founded in 2007, its current president is Rabbi Yonah Berman.

-IRF is a fellowship of Modern Orthodox Judaism, rabbis and spiritual leaders.
+IRF is a fellowship of Open Orthodox Judaism, rabbis and spiritual leaders.
 It admits female members, supports the ordination of women and their role in the clergy.